New Zealand’s Frequently Asked Questions For Canstar Blue

 About our ratings

-Canstar Blue rates customer satisfaction across a wide range of products and services to help shoppers make better buying decisions.
-Our star rating results come from the opinions of surveyed consumers who have recently used and/or purchased the products and services.
+Canstar Blue rates customer satisfaction across a wide range of products and services, with the core purpose of helping consumers make better purchase decisions.
+The ratings are based on professional market research to determine the perceptions of consumers who have recently purchased and / or used the specific products and services.
+The independent results are freely available to consumers via our website.

 How do you collect the information from consumers?

-The sample is broadly representative of the New Zealand population in terms of gender, age and location and is based on the New Zealand population figures.
-Only people who have used the product or service recently are able to answer the questions and be included in the survey results.
+The sample is broadly representative of the New Zealand population in terms of gender, age and location and is based on local population data.
+Only people who have used the specific product or service within a nominated time frame are able to answer the questions and be included in the survey results.

-For example, only people who had used a multivitamin in the previous twelve months were included in our multivitamins results.
-The timeframe specified for consumption or usage depends on the specific product or service category that is being researched.
+For example, only people who had used a multivitamin in the previous twelve months were included in the multivitamins results.
+The time frame specified for consumption or usage depends on the product or service category that is being researched.

 How many people do you survey?

-We receive survey responses from 2,500 people across a broad cross section of the New Zealand population.
-We only include results from the respondents from this group who have used the product or service within the specified time frame.
+We receive survey responses from 2,500 people across a broad cross section of the New Zealand population for each category.
+We only include results from the respondents from this group who have used the product or service within the nominated time frame.

 How are the ratings developed?

-- The winner in each category is the one that receives the highest ‘overall satisfaction’ rating.
+- The winner in each category is the one that receives the highest overall satisfaction rating once the scores from all respondents are combined and averaged.

 - Overall satisfaction is asked as a specific question.
 This means the overall satisfaction criteria represents an individual measure rather than a combined total of all criteria.
 As a result, some brands may find their overall satisfaction score is lower – or higher – than the scores they have received for other criteria.

-- If a clear leader still cannot be determined, joint winners will be declared (such as our winners for travel bookings or televisions).
+- If a clear leader still cannot be determined from the supporting criteria, then joint winners will be declared.

-- Any brand that receives 6 out of 10 or higher receives at least three stars.
+- For each criteria, any brand that receives 6 out of 10 or higher receives at least three stars and any brand that scores lower than 6 out of 10 receives one or two stars.

 How are you funded?